luminositylab/CL-AFF-ST/README.md

 Requires the AllenNLP library and Python 3.6 or above to run.

 ## Next Steps
-Implementing the dilated convolutions model.
+Implementing the new model, establishing baseline vs new model comparisons, creating integrated demo script, unsupervised tasks